findelabs/mongo_alerts_2teams/README.md

     This will receive posted alerts and transform them before sending them to the Microsoft Teams webhook /testalert:
-    This will receive posted alerts, and return the transformed card back to the client
+    This will receive posted alerts, and return the transformed card back to the client /health:
+    Prints ok if server is healthy
+/config:
+    Shows the current configuration of endpoints
 ```

 ## Configuration